 High Visibility Enforcement

-The goal of traffic enforcement is to change the public’s negative driving behaviors High Visibility Enforcement educates the public on the agency’s traffic enforcement plans with the goal of voluntary compliance from the public.
+The goal of traffic enforcement is to change the public’s negative driving behaviors.
+High Visibility Enforcement educates the public on the agency’s traffic enforcement plans with the goal of voluntary compliance with traffic laws.
 The more often the public learns of enforcement activities, the more likely the positive driving behaviors become a habit.

 To save lives and reduce injuries by preventing traffic crashes, BOTS, in partnership with NHTSA, sponsors campaigns that mobilize hundreds of law enforcement agencies throughout the state to increase motorists' compliance with traffic safety laws.